bocoup/learn-terraform/exercises/introduction-to-terraform/overview.md

 Once Terraform is authenticated with a provider, you can use it to manage any type of infrastructure there is a corresponding "resource" for.

-For example, this configuration will ensure there is a small Ubuntu instance running in your AWS infrastructure, with a DNS entry that makes it possible to address the machine using `mywebsite.com`.
+For example, this configuration will ensure there is a nano Ubuntu instance running in your AWS infrastructure, with a route 53 DNS entry that makes it possible to address the machine using the domain name `mywebsite.com`.

 ```
 provider "aws" {